-- 6.24 All references should be scrutinised by the Recruiting Manager upon receipt and special attention paid to questions regarding disciplinary issues, suitability to work with children, reemployment and whether the dates of employment, role and duties match the information supplied on the Application Form.
+- 1.14 All references should be scrutinised by the Recruiting Manager upon receipt and special attention paid to questions regarding disciplinary issues, suitability to work with children, reemployment and whether the dates of employment, role and duties match the information supplied on the Application Form.
 Referees should be contacted for a follow-up conversation if any of these elements are unclear or give cause for concern.
 Notes of the conversation should be made and dated and retained on the applicant's personnel file.
-Anyissues of significant concern should be escalated to the Principal or the Regional Head of HR. - 6.25 Where an individual has not listed relevant or logical referees, the school may ask the applicant to provide more suitable referees and/or should consider contacting those referees who have not been listed.
+Any issues of significant concern should be escalated to the Cog Head of HR. - 1.15 Where an individual has not listed relevant or logical referees the school may ask the applicant to provide more suitable referees and/or should consider contacting those referees who have not been listed.
 Any such contact should be discussed with the applicant in advance, documented, dated and included in their personnel file if they are subsequently appointed.
-Reasons for leaving former employers should also be sought. - 6.26 In the event that suitable references cannot be obtained, the matter should be escalated to the Regional Head of HR for advice on how to proceed prior to any job offer being made.
+Reasons for leaving former employers should also be sought. - 1.16 In the event that suitable references cannot be obtained, the matter should be escalated to the Cog Head of HR for advice on how to proceed prior to any job offer being made.